Skip to main content

 • instance is the name of the InterSystems IRIS instance.

-• merge-file is the path to the merge file, including the filename.
+• merge-file is the absolute or relative path to the merge file, including the filename.
 If merge-file is not specified, the value of the ISC_CPF_MERGE_FILE environment variable is used, if it is set.

-• target-CPF is the location of the active CPF for instance instance, which is assumed to be named iris.cpf.
+• target-CPF is the absolute or relative path to the active CPF for instance instance, which is assumed to be named iris.cpf.
 If target-CPF is not specified, the defaults are as follows:

 • For noncontainerized instances, the iris.cpf file located in the directory specified by the ISC_PACKAGE_INSTALLDIR environment variable, if it is set.
 For most existing instances, this variable is not set, and you must explicitly specify the location of the target CPF.